Decoding Mustang Vehicle Identification Numbers (VIN)

 In the 1950s, mass production of cars increased dramatically, making it difficult to keep track of what vehicles were being made.
 Detroit manufacturers started using VINs as a way of giving accurate descriptions of any car rolling off the assembly line.
 These early VINs varied in composition from one manufacturer to another.
 In the 1980s, the U.S. Department of Transportation stepped in and required all vehicles to contain a 17-digit VIN, establishing the standard system that we still use today.

 Okay, but, what is the VIN?
-In the simplest of terms, a cars VIN is similar to human DNA it is unique to the vehicle, and can be used to track recalls, registrations, warranty claims, thefts, and insurance claims.
+In the simplest of terms, a cars VIN is similar to human DNA it is unique to your Mustang and everyone's Mustang, and can be used to track recalls, registrations, warranty claims, thefts, and insurance claims.

 VINs are made up of 17 numbers and letters (except I, O, and Q).
 They can be broken down the following way:

-1st Character: Identifies the country in which the vehicle was manufactured, and can be a letter or a number.
+1st Character: Identifies the country in which the Mustang was manufactured, and can be a letter or a number.

 1, 4 or 5 United States